 PTAs cannot pay salaries for teachers or other school district employees.
-PTAs are not an additional funding source for goods, services and payroll for public schools.
+PTAs are not an additional funding source for public schools' goods, services, and payroll.
 School funds should be budgeted and supplied by governmental entities.
 PTAs should advocate for the adequate funding of schools from governmental sources.
-Teachers' salaries are budgeted and paid for by their employer, the school district who hired them.
+Teachers' salaries are budgeted and paid for by their employer, the school district that hired them.
 PTAs cannot replace or supplement funds that are inadequately budgeted by a government entity.
 PTAs do not have employees and cannot pay teachers' salaries.